 In my opinion this is easily the darkest film that Disney has ever made.
-Judge Frollo is surely the most evil and complex villain seen in any Disney film.
-Sure, there were many other scary Disney villains throughout the years, but unlike so many of them, Frollo seemed more real and to me he is therefore much scarier.
+Judge Frollo is surely the most evil and complex villain ever seen in any Disney film.
+Sure, there have been many other scary Disney villains throughout the years, but unlike so many of them, Frollo seemed more real.
+For me he is therefore much scarier because of his realistic qualities.
 We will sadly come across plenty of people like Frollo in real life.

 The film contains murder, race hatred, lust, religious hypocrisy, and the ridicule and torment of a disfigured and disabled man.
 All of this in an animated family film.

-The film is based on Victor Hugo’s 1831 novel of the same name.
+The film is based upon Victor Hugo’s 1831 novel of the same name.
 The film is quite different to the novel.
-The novel is even more depressing and Frollo interestingly doesn’t start out as a villain, but he becomes one as the story goes on.
+The novel is even more depressing and Frollo interestingly doesn’t start out as a villain, but he gradually becomes one as the story goes on.

-Although it is a dark film, I really enjoy the film because it has such strong and likeable characters.
+Although it is a dark film, I really enjoy the film because it has several strong and likeable characters.
 I love the strong, kind and feisty Esmeralda.
-I love the gentle Quasimodo, who despite enduring cruelty every day remains a kind soul.
+I love the gentle Quasimodo, who despite enduring cruelty every day, remains a very kind and decent person.
 I love the funny gargoyles who were the only friends to Quasimodo(although in reality of course he is talking to inanimate objects and believing them to speak back because he is so lonely).
-I love the handsome Captain Phoebus who becomes a friend to both Esmeralda and Quasimodo.
+I love the handsome and courageous Captain Phoebus who becomes a friend to both Esmeralda and Quasimodo.

 I loathe Judge Frollo.
 I didn’t pick up on just how twisted Frollo was though until I watched the film again when I was older.
 I was floored at just how dark and messed up this guy actually is.

-Let me tell you about Frollo.
-This man murders a gyspy woman on the steps of Notre Dame Cathedral.
-He takes her baby from her arms, and when he sees that it is disfigured he attempts to kill it.
-He is stopped by the Arch Deacon of the Cathedral, who tells him he must now claim the child as his own and raise him.
+Let me tell you a few things about Frollo.
+This man murders a gyspy woman on the steps of Notre Dame Cathedral, he then takes her baby from her arms.
+When he sees that the baby is disfigured, he attempts to kill it by dropping it in a well.
+He is stopped from doing this by the Arch Deacon of the Cathedral, who tells him he must now claim the child as his own and raise him.
 Frollo does this.
 He locks the boy away in the bell tower, and fills his head with nonsense about how Gypsy’s are evil people.
 He also tells him lies about his own mother.

 Frollo gets the best remembered song from the film, a catchy little number called Hellfire.
 In this song he goes on about how he is a religious and devout man, and how Esmeralda is a temptress sent to torment him from hell.
 After singing this Frollo goes on a killing spree across Paris in order to find Esmeralda.